 - Use those goals to guide a roadmap

 - Continuously review the product vision and strategy

 What does this all look like in practice?
 Let’s explore a bit further.

 1. Go talk to your prospects before defining your product strategy.

-Yes, a talented, experienced product manager who’s studied her market probably has some great ideas about where to take her company’s product.
+Yes, a talented and experienced product manager who has studied the market probably has some great ideas about where to take their company’s product.

-But doesn’t this inward-looking approach miss a crucial element in developing a winning product strategy?
+But doesn’t this introspective approach miss the mark on a crucial element in developing a winning product strategy?
 What about the product’s user?

-Successful product teams have a process to evaluate market opportunities and reduce new product risk.
-Truly great product teams blend entrepreneurial instinct with evidence they’ve gathered from the market to make intelligent product decisions.
+Successful product teams have a process to evaluate market opportunities and reduce new product risks.
+Truly great product teams blend entrepreneurial instincts with the evidence they’ve gathered from the market to make intelligent product decisions.
 They have first built a culture to ask the right questions and validate opportunities objectively.

 Before you get too far down the path of creating a product strategy and building a product roadmap based on your gut, your executive team’s thoughts, or even market research, go out and talk—and more important still, listen—to what your users tell you they want.

 2. Develop a high-level product vision before mapping out your product strategy.